Summit Elevation (m): 3000

 After quenching my thirst with clear water running over the karst slabs, I continued slowly up to the distant Baril / Cornwell col. The easy pavement terrain gave way to rubble and scree and I started working a bit harder on the steep, loose terrain to the col.

-As I crested the Baril / Cornwell col the views up the west ridge of Cornwell were intimidating.
+As I crested the Baril / Cornwell col the views up the east ridge of Cornwell were intimidating.
 It looked very steep and very loose where the cliffs broke down.
 I knew right away that I’d be spending a lot of time on either side of the ridge proper in order to keep things at a scrambling level.
-It quickly became obvious that the first half of the final ascent would be spent on the south face of the west ridge so there I went!
+It quickly became obvious that the first half of the final ascent would be spent on the south face of the east ridge so there I went!
 The terrain was never more than moderate scrambling, but it was bloody loose and steep in sections.
 I wouldn’t want to be here with a large group, that’s for sure.

-After a few hundred vertical meters on the south face of the west ridge I transitioned to the ridge proper and then onto the north side before scrambling to the summit ridge.
+After a few hundred vertical meters on the south face of the east ridge I transitioned to the ridge proper and then onto the north side before scrambling to the summit ridge.
 Views in all directions were not crappy as I made the final few steps to a small summit cairn with a register.
 I was surprised to be only the 3rd signature since Rick Collier placed the register in 1991.
-One of the entries was from a pair who admitted to taking a heli within 25m of the summit so they don’t really count. 😉
+One of the entries was from a pair who admitted to taking a heli within 25m of the summit so they don’t really count.

-After enjoying the views and the cool summit breeze for a while it was time to head back down the loose west ridge.
+After enjoying the views and the cool summit breeze for a while it was time to head back down the loose east ridge.
 I generally followed my ascent line down the ridge and the south face before traversing back to the col. Delicate hiking on rubble led to the lower karst pavement and my highline route above the bush and then through forest above the feeder stream.
 I briefly considered visiting the ice caves but I wasn’t in the mood to lose height and bushwhack to it so I viewed it from afar and kept moving instead.

 I managed to follow my ascent line through the lower forest before ascending to the road and my bike.
 As usual the bike ride out was much quicker than the approach ride but still involved more uphill pushing than I wished for in the brutal heat of the day.
 Despite having a nasty summer cold / cough and a bruised rib that bothered me especially while riding, I really enjoyed this last outing to a peak over the Fording River Pass.
 Yes, the bike ride is long and tough but the rewards are some large peaks with grand views on the Great Divide.
 I am sure that some day I’ll go back to camp at or near the pass and enjoy the area without sweating my way up a peak nearby.